Conference Schedule

 1:00 pm to 4:30 pm

-Tutorial TH AI Deep Dive: Exploring AWS Using Real-World Scenarios
+Tutorial TF AI Deep Dive: Exploring AWS Using Real-World Scenarios

 Scott Peterson